da99/megauni.ruby/README.md

 Advertising & Marketing
 -----------------------

 1) Don't talk to marketers.
-They are braindead, impossible to understand the power and magic of ind. design.
+They are braindead + LOUDMOUTHS. impossible to understand the power and magic of ind. design.
+   You give them 120%, they still want banner ads for an extra 1%.
 2) Create products.
 More profitable than marketing them.
+   ANY resource used for ads/marketing means it is one less for product creation.
+In one hour, you can create 10 ideas.
+Ad/marketing does not come close.
 3) Marketers can only change perceptions.
 Ind.
 Designers can change the product.
+   * Lousy at computational thinking & ind. design.
+   * Marketing = mediocre profits = A/B testing
+     Ind. design = superior profits
 4) Creating 10-20 products people want regularly, is different than marketing 100 products few people want or already have.
 5) A conglomerate is civilization.
 Marketing is desperation, the cesspool